memfault/interrupt/_drafts/test-automation-renode.md

 growing[^renode_boards].
 Renode emulates many peripherals of the board, including the UART, SPI, I2C, RAM, ROM, and GPIO's.

+Renode has a built-in integration with the open-source testing framework called Robot Framework[^robot_framework].
+Robot Framework is most popular in the web world, but it is generic and powerful enough to be used for many more use-cases.
+It provides the glue between various test scripts, test reporting, and multiple machines under test.

 ## When to Use Emulators for Testing

 TODO